Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: CZTI as a GRB polarimeter: Analysis procedure

-In spite of the significant modulations as observed for the GRBs (see Figure \ref{fig_modcurve1} and Figure \ref{fig_modcurve2}), any claim on polarization detection requires further investigation on the probability of any unpolarized radiation to mimic such modulations in the azimuthal angle distribution.
-This is important as modulation amplitude is positive definite quantity and particularly, we are dealing with very small number of photons for most of the GRBs.
-We explore the Bayesian paradigm to estimate such chance probability by estimating the Bayes factor for the sinusoidal model (for polarized photons) and a constant model (unpolarized photons).
-Bayes factor is defined as the ratio of marginal likelihoods ($P(M|D)$) of the models as $B_{21} = \frac{P(M_1|D)}{P(M_2|D)} = \frac{P(D|M_1)}{P(D|M_2)}$, where we assume equal prior probabilities for the models ($M_1$ and $M_2$). $P(D|M)$ or the likelihood function is computed by integrating the posterior probability over the parameter space.
+In spite of the significant modulations observed for the GRBs (see Figure \ref{fig_modcurve1} and Figure \ref{fig_modcurve2}), any claim on polarization detection requires further investigation on the probability of any unpolarized radiation mimicking such modulations in the azimuthal angle distribution.
+This is important as the modulation amplitude is a positive definite quantity and particularly, we are dealing with very small number of photons for most of the GRBs.
+We adopt the Bayesian paradigm to estimate such chance probability.
+We estimate the Bayes factor for the sinusoidal model (for polarized photons) and a constant model (unpolarized photons), where the Bayes factor is defined as the ratio of marginal likelihoods ($P(M|D)$) of the models: $B_{21} = \frac{P(M_1|D)}{P(M_2|D)} = \frac{P(D|M_1)}{P(D|M_2)}$, assuming equal prior probabilities for the models ($M_1$ and $M_2$). $P(D|M)$ or the likelihood function is computed by integrating the posterior probability over the parameter space.
 There are several methods available in the literature for evaluating the integrals.
 We have implemented the \textit{`Thermodynamic Integration'} \citep{lartillot06,calderhead09} method to compare these two models.
 This method allows the integration in the parameter space using MCMC.
 We perform MCMC for each model with $P(D|M,\theta)^\beta$ defined as the likelihood ($0< \beta < 1$), at different $\beta$ values and finally integrate the posterior probabilities over $\beta$.
 The Bayes Factor is eventually estimated from the ratio of the respective computed marginal likelihoods.
-Values of Bayes factor, $\frac{P(D|M_{pol})}{P(D|M_{unpol})}$, greater than 2 are considered as evidence in favor of the polarized model to rule out the possibility of unpolarized radiation mimicking polarization signature in the azimuthal angle distribution.
-For GRBs with Bayes factor $<$2, we estimate the upper limit of polarization.
+The value of the Bayes factor, $\frac{P(D|M_{pol})}{P(D|M_{unpol})}$, required to conclusively favor the polarized model over unpolarized radiation mimicking polarization signature, is subjective and sometimes a factor $>3.2$ is considered to be substantial proof in literature \citep{kass95}.
+But in our analysis we have used a Bayes factor of 2 as the threshold for polarization measurements, namely that for GRBs with Bayes factor $<$2, we only estimate the upper limit of polarization.